How I run my WordPress site for (almost) free

 Since I’m a cloud web developer, most of the solutions I thought about involved some cloud hosting.
 That’s how Maslow’s hammer works: if the only tool you have is a hammer, it’s tempting to treat everything as if it were a nail.

 Using a cloud solution has its advantages:

 - Most cloud providers have data centers all over the world, so I can publish my website anywhere I want.
 I can even geo-replicate it and keep different copies in Europe, the US, Asia so the response times are fast

 - Many have free options that would fit perfectly a small website

-So, I’ve started to do some test with Microsoft Azure, Google Cloud and Amazon AWS.
+So, I’ve started to do some tests with Microsoft Azure, Google Cloud, and Amazon AWS.
 These are the options I tried: